changhsinlee/changhsinlee.github.io/ep5.md

 Jerry Maguire | `Comedy|Drama|Romance|Sport`
 The Fast and the Furious | `Action|Crime|Thriller`

-This format saves disk space, but may not be the best for analysis.
+This storage format saves disk space, but it is not ready to use for analysis.
+My goal is to transform this field into a more convenient format.

 ### Creating flag columns

-In this example, I want to decompress the table and create a bunch of flag columns that turn my table into
+In this case, I want to remove the pipes (|) from `genres` and create a bunch of flag columns that turn my table into

 movie_title | Action | Adventure | Drama | Fantasy
 ------------|--------|-----------|-------|--------